unplugvc/unplugvc.github.io/_posts/events/2019-09-12-unplugv4-rabbi.md

 - day: WEDNESDAY, JUNE 26
   program:
   - time: 15.00 PM
-    what: We leave from Verona Airport
+    what: We leave from Milano Linate Airport
     description: Meeting point is outside the airport and train stations
   - time: 5.30 PM
     what: Arrival at Unplug's Resort